-The fabulous food team at SABC 3′s Expresso breakfast show organised South Africa’s first live TV cookalong last Friday and I was invited to participate.
+The fabulous food team at SABC 3’s Expresso breakfast show organised South Africa’s first live TV cook-along last Friday and I was invited to participate.
+I made these Sundried tomato and parmesan scones and they were so easy and delicious.

 I was a little slow getting my stuff together on the day, so couldn’t quite keep up with Katelyn and Zola who sped through the baking at a rapid rate.
 I did however knock up these delicious savoury scones in about 20 minutes from start to finish.